loopbackio/loopback.io/pages/en/lb4/Controller-generator.md

 The tool will prompt you for:

 - Name of the controller.
-If the name had been supplied from the command line, the prompt is skipped and the controller is built with the name from the command line argument.
+If the name had been supplied from the command line, the prompt is skipped and the controller is built with the name from the command-line argument.

 ### Output

-The tool will create a new file as <code>/src/controllers/<i>controllerName</i>.controller.ts</code>.
+The tool will create a new file as <code>/src/controllers/<i>controller-name</i>.controller.ts</code>.
 The file will contain an empty constructor and common package imports that can be uncommented.